laminas/laminas-console/docs/book/intro.md

-When a user runs our application from the command line and arguments match our console route, the specified controller will be instantiated, and the specified action method will be called, just as happens with zend-mvc HTTP requests.
+When a user runs our application from the command line and arguments match our console route, the specified controller will be instantiated, and the specified action method will be called, just as happens with laminas-mvc HTTP requests.

 As such, let's add the `resetpassword` action to our `Application\Controller\IndexController`: